10 Million Kilowatt-Hours

 How will we save all of that energy?

-With the help of all the schools that host Kilowatt Kitchen and The E-Team.
+With the help of all the schools that host Showdown at Resource Ranch, The Resource Force and What's Your Goal?.
 Every family that takes the My Energy Kit Challenge and requests a FREE Energy Kit can use it to save energy at home.